Statement of Purpose

 Priority is given to dialogue between the company and its clients to ensure that needs are being effectively met.
 Individuals will be given every opportunity to comment on the service and each year will be asked formally to participate in a Client Satisfaction Survey.

-Kumari's aim is to ensure its resources are focused on the needs of its clients.
+Kumari's aim is to ensure its resources are focused on the needs of it's clients.

 Back to top